icegoat9/picohaven/picohaven_source.md

 ![state diagram](picohaven_state.png)

 However, there's some overhead in coding a new state, especially if its behavior is very similar to other states or only used in one place, so some changing gameplay within states is controlled by global variables (see below for the many global variables that indicate for example the phase of a boss fight, whether the message box is in 'interactive scrolling mode', and so on).

+Not included in above: 'scroll message box' temporary state.

 ## Global Variables Summary